Tips-Discord/Cwelium/README.md

   - Use `username:password@proxy3.example.com:8080` or `example.com:8080`.

 - **What is Cwelium?**
   - Cwelium is a Discord raiding tool designed for raiding on Discord.
 It supports HTTP and HTTPS proxies, multi-threading, and includes features like joining and leaving servers, spamming, token checking, mass DMing, and more.
-It utilizes Discord API v9 and supports various captcha solvers.
+It utilizes Discord API v9.

 </details>